DanTheMan827/protocol-launcher/readme.md

 This is a very simple tool meant to be used with Steam or any other game management application that doesn't allow shortcuts to URLs.

 ## Usage
-Usage is simple, run protocol launcher and you will be guided through the process.
+Usage is simple, run the application and you will be guided through the process.

 Afterwards, you will be given a exe file that can be added to Steam, Origin, or any other game manager.